Effect heterogeneity and variable selection for standardizing causal effects to a target population: Effect Homogeneity in Distribution

+Effect homogeneity in distribution may occasionally be a reasonable assumption if the imbalance in covariates arises due to a fully understood non-random sampling mechanism, for example, if the investigators enroll participants from an enumerated source population, with selection probability determined by measured baseline covariates.
+However, outside of such stylized examples, it is more challenging to see good justifications for this type of homogeneity assumption.

-Moreover, these approaches do not make use of possible information contained in the joint counterfactual distributions that is not contained in the individual counterfactual distributions.
-To illustrate, consider a situation where we have conducted a randomized controlled trial on the effect of placebo vs no treatment on the incidence of cardiovascular disease, and concluded that the effect in the study population is null.
-We are interested in predicting the effect in a different target population, but we believe there may be unmeasured causes of cardiovascular disease that differ between the study population and the target population.
-In such situations, if we use a notion of effect homogeneity in distribution, we are likely forced to conclude that we are unable to make predictions for the target population.
-In contrast, investigators using an approach based on effect homogeneity in measure may be able to clarify plausible conditions under which the summary measure can be extrapolated to the target population.
+We note that approaches based upon effect homogeneity in distribution do not make use of possible information contained in the relationship between what happens if the pharmaceutical is taken, and what happens if the pharmaceutical is not taken.
+To illustrate, consider a situation where we have conducted a randomized controlled trial on the effect of homeopathy vs no treatment on the incidence of cardiovascular disease, and concluded that the effect in the study population is null.
+Suppose we are interested in predicting the effect in a different target population, but we believe there may be unmeasured causes of cardiovascular disease that differ between the study population and the target population.
+In such situations, if we operationalize effect homogeneity using a notion of effect homogeneity in distribution, we are likely forced to conclude that we are unable to make predictions for the target population.
+In contrast, investigators using an approach based on effect homogeneity in measure could potentially be able to clarify plausible conditions under which the null findings can be extrapolated to the target population.